Chart Color Schemes

 Population growth drivers in Singleton Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Singleton Surrounds' population was 5,332 as of August 2021.
-By August 2025, it had increased to around 5,507, a rise of 175 people (3.3%).
-This growth is inferred from the estimated resident population of 5,480 in June 2024 and an additional 94 validated new addresses since August 2021.
-The population density was 1.4 persons per square kilometer as of August 2025.
-Singleton Surrounds' growth rate of 3.3% since the census is within 1.5 percentage points of the non-metro area's growth rate of 4.8%.
-Natural growth contributed approximately 67.0% of overall population gains during recent periods, with overseas and interstate migration also being positive factors.
+Singleton Surrounds' population is approximately 5,507 as of August 2025.
+This figure represents an increase of 175 people from the 2021 Census count of 5,332 individuals, reflecting a growth rate of 3.3%.
+The projected resident population was estimated at 5,480 by the Australian Bureau of Statistics (ABS) as of June 2024, with an additional 94 validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 1.4 persons per square kilometer.
+Singleton Surrounds' growth rate since the census is comparable to that of non-metro areas, being within 1.5 percentage points (3.3% vs 4.8%).
+Natural growth accounted for approximately 67.0% of overall population gains during recent periods, with overseas and interstate migration also contributing positively.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on these projections, Singleton Surrounds is expected to increase by 904 persons to reach approximately 6,411 by 2041, a total increase of 15.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, regional areas across the nation are expected to experience above-median population growth.
+Singleton Surrounds is projected to increase by 904 persons by 2041, representing a total increase of 15.9% over the 17-year period.

 Frequently Asked Questions - Population